toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

     - **Banner section** -A slider/banner/ a meaningful section.✅✅✅

     - **Gallery Section** - Show relevant pictures.
 Try to make it attractive.✅✅✅
-    - **Shop by category**- Implement a tab system for **Shop by category** section.
-Explore [React-tabs](https://www.npmjs.com/package/react-tabs), or you can implement this using custom CSS.
-There will be 3 tabs, each containing sub-categories of the category you have chosen.
+    - **Shop by category**- Implement a tab system for **Shop by category** ✅✅✅ section.
+Explore [React-tabs](https://www.npmjs.com/package/react-tabs)✅✅✅ , or you can implement this using custom CSS.
+There will be 3 tabs, each containing sub-categories of the category you have chosen. ✅✅✅
     <br/>

     > For example, if the website is based on **Educational and learning toys**, the sub-categories for the **3** tabs can be **Math Toys, Language Toys, engineering toys, and Science Toys, etc.**.
-You need at least 3 sub-categories.
+You need at least 3 sub-categories.✅✅✅
     <br/>

-    > Each tab will have minimum 2 toys, and each toy will have the following information:
+    > Each tab will have minimum 2 toys✅✅✅ , and each toy will have the following information:
-    - Picture,
+    - Picture, ✅✅✅
-    - Name,
+    - Name,✅✅✅
-    - Price,
+    - Price, ✅✅✅
-    - Rating and
+    - Rating✅✅✅  and
-    - View Details button.
+    - View Details button.✅✅✅

     <br/>

-    > **Note:** When a user is not logged in and if he/ she clicks on the View Details button, notify the user with a message **“You have to log in first to view details”** by using a toast/ notification/ anything.
-Also, redirect him/ her to the login page.
-Without a login, you can not visit the single toy details page.
+    > **Note:** When a user is not logged in and if he/ she clicks on the View Details button, notify the user with a message **“You have to log in first to view details”**✅✅✅  by using a toast/ notification/ anything✅✅✅ .
+Also, redirect him/ her to the login page.✅✅✅  Without a login, you can not visit the single toy details page.✅✅✅

     - **Extra Section:** Add two relevant sections.
 Try to make them attractive.